Magdyz/news-project-backend/README.md

 ## Setting up Environments:

-- Make a test and a development environment .env files.
+- Inside the root directory, create two new files named `.env.development` and `.env.test`.
+These files will hold your environment variables for development and testing respectively.
-- populate each with your environment variables.
+- Populate each with your environment variables.
 - You can use the example provided in `.env.example` as a starting point.

 `PGDATABASE =  <YOUR_DB_NAME>`